Updated on 9th December, 2022 by Martin Astley

 It is run by Capita Gas Registration and Ancillary Services Limited.

 Choosing a Gas Safe registered engineer

-It is vital for people to ensure they choose a Gas Safe-engineer whenever they need a gas appliance installed, serviced or repaired.
-Rogue traders who work on gas appliances are almost without fail unable to perform the work safely and properly, and their work frequently poses an immediate risk to their customers.
+It is vital for people to ensure they choose a Gas Safe Engineer whenever they need a gas appliance installed, serviced, or repaired.
+Rogue traders who work on gas appliances are, almost without fail, unable to perform the work safely and properly, and their work frequently poses an immediate risk to their customers.

-But some cowboys falsely claim to be Gas Safe-registered, using the logo on their website and documentation and even providing their customers with fake registration numbers.
-The best way to avoid falling for these conmen is to ask to see their Gas Safe ID card and to check their registration details on the Gas Safe Register’s website.
+But some cowboys falsely claim to be Gas Safe-registered, using the logo on their website and documentation, and even providing their customers with fake registration numbers.
+The best way to avoid falling for these conmen is to ask to see their Gas Safe ID card and check their registration details on the Gas Safe Register’s website.